William D. Ford Direct Loan Program

 Congress wants to encourage students to obtain an undergraduate degree within a reasonable time frame.
 Students who change majors multiple times, drop classes excessively, or retake several classes will most likely be affected by Public Law 121-141.

 To apply*, a parent must submit a PLUS loan request and master promissory note (MPN) online atwww.studentloans.gov.
 The Office of Student Financial Assistance will process requests beginning in May for Summer periods of enrollment and in June for Fall periods of enrollment.
-Once processed an updated award letter will be sent to the student.
+Once processed an email will be sent to the student, directing them to check their award online.
 The Department of Education will notify the parent if they are approved or denied.

 If a parent is denied there are two options for loan funding.
 The student may borrow an additional $4000 (first year and sophomore students) or $5000 (junior and senior students) from the unsubsidized Direct loan program.
 Or, the parent can choose to have a credit-worthy individual endorse the PLUS loan.
 Instructions will be sent to the parent about endorsing a PLUS loan.
 Students who wish to borrow the additional unsubsidized loan must complete the Additional Unsubsidized Loan Request which is available at http://www.xavier.edu/financial-aid/forms.cfm.